This article was originally published on March 9, 2016, and was updated on Feb. 22, 2019.

 What can you deduct?

 If you are self-employed, you might be able to deduct the premiums you paid for medical, dental and qualifying long-term care insurance coverage for you and your family.
-Unlike the healthcare costs that are included on Schedule A of the Form 1040, you enter the amount you paid on page one of Form 1040 on line 29 — so you get the tax benefit regardless of whether or not you itemize your deductions.
+Unlike the healthcare costs that are included on Schedule A of the Form 1040, you enter the amount you paid on Schedule 1 of Form 1040 on line 29 — so you get the tax benefit regardless of whether or not you itemize your deductions.

 This helps because it reduces the chance that you may be affected by the phase-out rules that can reduce or eliminate certain tax breaks.
 However, a drawback is that you can’t deduct the premiums when you determine your self-employment taxes.